feedhenry/student-help-guide/buddy-guide.md

 * Introduce the buddy to the wider team, be it through IRC, Slack, Email, Bluejeans or all of the above
 * If it is an on site student, walk them around and introduce them to the wider Red Hat community
-* Make them aware of the variety of [mailing lists](http://post-office.corp.redhat.com/mailman/listinfo) within Red Hat and encourage them to sign up to lists of interest
+* Make them aware of the various FeedHenry and open-source channels and lists